akubera/aberdeen/README.rst

 generating/storing the backend of a blog.

-The goal is to enable quick editing of simple text-files and posting them to a database via a push to a git branch (default 'public').
+The goal is to enable quick editing of simple text-files and posting them to a database via a push to a git branch (default 'publish').

 Upon running, a python JSON object is created from each file found.
 There is a markdown header extracted from the file indicating post title, date posted,